SLAM-Former: Putting SLAM into One Transformer: Experiments

-\paragraph{Implementation Details.} SLAM-Former has 36 transformer layers of both frame- and global-attention in total.
-We initialize SLAM-Former with Pi3 pre-trained weights and train $10$ epochs with a batch size of 32 (excluding the frozen image encoder and camera head).
+SLAM-Former has 36 transformer layers of both frame- and global-attention in total.
+We initialize SLAM-Former with Pi3 pre-trained weights and train $10$ epochs with a batch size of $32$ (excluding the frozen image encoder and camera head).
+During training, each batch only contains $12$ frames, while the test is applied on much longer sequences.
 For training, we utilize the AdamW optimizer with a learning rate of $1e-5$, and a cosine learning rate scheduler.
 In the loss function, the hyperparameters are set as $\lambda=100$ and $\beta=10$.
+We set $\tau=0.1$ for translation, backend run every $T=10$ keyframes.
 Regarding datasets, SLAM-Former is trained on ARKitScenes~\cite{baruch2022arkitscenesdiverserealworlddataset}, ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanthliu2023scannetpp}, HyperSim~\cite{roberts:2021}, BlendedMVS~\cite{yao2020blendedmvslargescaledatasetgeneralized}, MegaDepth~\cite{MegaDepthLi18}, and MVS-Synth~\cite{DeepMVS}.
 During each iteration, all three modes of a single SLAM-Former are trained.
 The entire training process takes $11$ hours on $32$ A100 GPUs.
 Evaluation is conducted on a single RTX 4090 GPU during testing.